 Anyone traveling to the U. must provide contact tracing information.
 This includes U. citizens, lawful permanent residents, and those traveling on an immigrant visa.

+You must show proof that you are fully vaccinated against COVID-19 and complete a certification form before boarding your flight.
+Our team at Southwest Airlines will notify you of any restrictions as soon as possible and offer you the flexibility you need to make changes.
 We appreciate your patience and trust in us as we navigate these unprecedented times together.
-No, federal law no longer requires masks to be worn at the airport or on the plane, but certain cities or states may still require them at their airports.
-Be sure to check any airport you're traveling to before you arrive for their policies.
-You can always wear a mask while traveling, if you prefer, if you need it at the airport or on board, we'll have it ready.
+It's important to note that while federal law no longer requires masks to be worn at the airport or on the plane, certain cities or states may still have their own requirements.
+Be sure to check the policies of any airport you're traveling to before you arrive.
+And if you prefer to wear a mask while traveling, we'll have it ready for you at the airport or on board.
+The government requires that anyone traveling to the U.

 provide contact information where we can reach them once they land in the country.
 You no longer need to submit a negative COVID-19 test or proof of recovery.
 These additional requirements and criteria for exceptions can be found on our website.
 The Centers for Disease Control and Prevention (CDC) requires that all passengers boarding an international flight to the U. provide contact information within 72 hours before the flight departs.

 This information may be used by U. public health officials to monitor passengers who may have been exposed to a contagious illness before or during their trip.
 If there was exposure, public health officials have the information they need to enable rapid monitoring of public health.
 So, who is required to provide contact tracing information?
 Any passenger flying to the U. must do so.